soynomm/nomm.xyz/resources/content/projects.md

 ---
 title: Projects
-description: A variety of software projects that I'm more-or-less actively working on.
+description: A variety of software projects that I'm working on.
 is_projects: true
 ---